top of page

 The ravaging effects of a global pandemic which has already left millions of dead in its wake continues on to this day.
 The Covid-19 variant viruses bring with each new wave an accompanying wave of political posturing as to its veracity while spawning vicious partisan blaming.
 Wrapped in non-sequitur arguments, the world populations are torn this way and that with the only sure impact as divided beliefs, fear, uncertainty as to what is real and true.
 The emotional and psychological impact of this divisiveness is surely felt in the individual as well as the illness of the society that it threatens.
 This upheaval of personal peace is further exacerbated by an imperialist war in Europe with repeated threats of a nuclear holocaust.To be sure, we are losing much individually and collectively as a human species, and some fear this portends an apocalyptic end to humans.
 This body of work attempts to record and raise awareness of some of these losses in a way that is aesthetically satisfying while poetically decrying our status and trajectory.
 It is hoped that more awareness, and public participation will be able to slow and even reverse the scope and nature of the losses to humanity and our natural world.

-In the Losing Ground exhibition projected for February 2023 in the Art & Design Gallery at Utah Valley University and beyond, Nancy Steele-Makasci (printmaker), and Marcus Vincent (painter) have blended their works in a somewhat unlikely juxtaposition, each addressing the topic from their unique vantage point, but with a unified purpose.
+In the Losing Ground exhibition was presented through the month of February 2023 in the Art & Design Gallery at Utah Valley University.
+Nancy Steele-Makasci and Marcus Vincent have blended their works in a somewhat unlikely juxtaposition, each addressing the topic from their unique vantage point, but with a unified purpose.
 Though the images may be engaging at first for their formal properties, they are subtle in exploring the dislocations in human well-beings as their main concern.
-Whether it is perspectives of the canned GMOs in food production, the toxic waste spills of mining overflow or air pollution the anguished cry of the loss of purity in our landscapes and in our lives resonates in each of the works.
+Whether it is the toxic waste spills of mining overflow or air pollution the anguished cry of the loss of purity in our landscapes and in our lives resonates in each of the works.
 Vincent’s work posits abstractions drawn from many experiences and sources to investigate loss of life through war, disease and aggression, as well as loss of sanity and reason in the currents and eddies of a civilization in turmoil.